 With all that being said, how can you possibly plan for future technologies when everything changes and we don’t know what those changes may be?
 The answer is to develop a ‘technology context’.
 A technology context is an institution-wide framework for evaluating technology decisions.

-When one begins to play any new game or sport, the first questions are “What are rules?
+When one begins to play any new game or sport, the first questions are “What are the rules?
 Where are the boundaries?
 How do I score?”
 Answers to these questions form the context of the game and allows you, the player, to judge and select among the various choices that you will face.
 (Run or pass?
 Hold or draw?
 Attack or retreat?)

 Developing this same type of context is an important aspect of strategic technology planning as well.
 It will constitute the foundation upon which many future decisions will rest.
 Strategic planning will help you understand the present state of technology on campus and how it appears to the users and the community.
 It will provide a cross-section of the long-term needs and goals to be met and help define the present and future requirements.